We will discuss, What is User Acceptance Testing (UAT) – its definition, types, steps, detailed process etc. in this tutorial.

 This is final testing performed when functional, system and regression testing is completed.
 The main purpose of this testing is to validate the software against the business requirements.
 This validation is carried out by end users who are familiar with the business requirements.
 UAT, alpha and beta testing are different types of acceptance testing.

 As user acceptance testing is the last testing carried out before the software goes live, obviously this is the last chance for the customer to test the software and measure if it’s fit for the purpose.

 This is typically the last step before the product goes live or before the delivery of the product is accepted.
 This is performed after the product itself is thoroughly tested (i.e after system testing).

 Users or client – This could be either someone who is buying a product (in the case of commercial software) or someone who has had a software custom built through a software service provider or the end user if the software is made available to them ahead of time and when their feedback is sought.

-The easiest way to understand this process is to think of UAT as an autonomous testing project – which means, it will have the plan, design and the execute phases.
+The easiest way to understand this process is to think of UAT as an autonomous testing project – which means, it will have the plan, design and the execution phases.

-The following are the pre-requisites before the plan phase begins:
+The following are the pre-requisites before the planning phase begins: